 How it works

 For a client portrait, a certain set of impersonal characteristics is needed.
 Namely:

 - whether he is a car;

 - What are his habits and interests?

-A formed client portrait helps to make the offer more relevant.
-Based on big data analysis, Ardas develops models that determine the customer profile with high accuracy.
+A former client portrait helps to make the offer more relevant.
+Based on big data analysis, Ardas develops models that accurately determine the customer profile.

 Reach out to the client

 In 2020, according to Statista, global businesses spent $578 billion on media advertising alone.
 Meanwhile, not all advertising has reached its target audience.
 As a study of European markets has established, only about half of advertising finds a potential client.
 The rest are a waste of money.

 Let's say a hotel in Barcelona wants to attract fans of outdoor activities because there are mountains, the sea, and a lot of entertainment nearby.
 However, potential hotel customers live in different countries, so advertising on radio stations, billboards or social networks may not be affordable for the hotel.
 And why such expenses if there is a cheap way to contact your audience directly?